MrMoneyInTheBank/poker/README.md

   - `Cards::Suit` enum: CLUB, DIAMOND, HEART, SPADE
   - `Cards::Rank` enum: TWO through ACE
   - `Cards::Card` struct: Represents a single playing card
-  - `Cards::Deck` class: Manages a 52-card deck
+  - `Cards::Deck` class: Manages a 52-card deck.
+Deck operations (draw, burn, flop, turn, river) are only accessible to the `Poker::Table` class via friendship, ensuring compile-time safety against running out of cards.
-  - `Cards::EmptyDeckError` exception: Handles deck exhaustion
+- **`player.hpp`**: Defines the `Player` class
+  - Represents a poker player with a chip balance and a two-card hand
+  - Provides methods for betting, crediting, hand management, and balance checks
+  - Enforces non-negative starting balances at construction
+- **`poker.hpp`**: Declares the `Poker::Table` class template
+  - Manages a table of 2-9 players and a deck
+  - Ensures at compile time that the deck cannot be overdrawn during play
+  - Acts as the only class with privileged access to deck operations

 #### Source Files (`src/`)
 - **`deck.cpp`**: Implements deck functionality
   - Deck initialization with all 52 cards
   - Fisher-Yates shuffle algorithm using Mersenne Twister
-  - Card drawing with bounds checking
+  - Card drawing, burning, and dealing (flop, turn, river) with access restricted to `Poker::Table`
-  - Card burning (discarding without drawing)
+- **`player.cpp`**: Implements player logic
+  - Hand management, betting, and balance operations
 - **`main.cpp`**: Application entry point

 ### Design Patterns